e18e/e18e/docs/guide/advocacy.md

 ## What Isn't Convincing

 Most open source maintainers regularly deal with drive-by contributions that ignore their workflows and do a poor job of explaining themselves.
-Be careful not to make the common mistakes of those contributions, as that weakens the case for your change and for e18e as a whole.
+Be careful not to make these common mistakes, as that weakens the case for your change and for e18e as a whole.

 ### Abstract Reports